Operator precedence defines the order in which operators are evaluated when there are multiple operators in an expression.

 Associativity

 Most operators in JavaScript have left-to-right associativity.
-That is, if multiple operators of the same type are found, they are evaluated left to right.
+That is, if multiple operators of the same type are encountered, they are evaluated from left to right.

 const resultado = 5 - 3 + 2;